rsaikali/tensorflow-classifier-mqtt/README.md

 docker buildx build --platform linux/arm/v7 -t <your-repo>/tensorflow-classifier-mqtt --push .
 ```

+**Note: build step will take a while to run as numpy is really long to install.**

 Docker image will embed the Tensorflow lite model and labels files.

 # Inspirations and sources